 Public school elementary teachers must possess a bachelor's degree in elementary education.
 An elementary license allows a teacher to teach kindergarten through sixth grade in most states.
 A future teacher must also complete a supervised practicum or student teaching internship.
 Some states also require a teacher to earn a master's degree within a specified time after beginning teaching.
 Since elementary teachers instruct in all subjects, they take classes in math, reading, science and social studies methods.

 Middle School Teacher

 A public middle school teacher must have a bachelor's degree in childhood education and complete a student teaching internship.
 A middle school license usually allows the teacher to teach grades five through eight.
 Most middle school teachers must have a certain number of credit hours in the subject area they wish to teach.
 This subject area may be indicated as an endorsement on their teaching certificate.
 Areas of endorsement include language arts, math, science, physical education, foreign language and special education.

-Teachers in public secondary schools must have earned a bachelor's degree in the subject they are going to teach, as well as completing a program of study in secondary education.
-Secondary school teaching licenses qualify teachers to teach up through grade 12 but may include some middle school grades.
+A public high school teacher needs a bachelor's degree in the subject they are going to teach, as well as having completed a program of study in secondary education.
+A secondary school teaching license qualifies teachers to teach up through grade 12 but may include some middle school grades.
 Some high schools may look for teachers with master's degrees.
 High schools hire teachers in core academic areas and the fine and applied arts.

 Postsecondary teachers at a 4-year university or college usually need a doctoral degree in the subject they will be teaching.
 Universities and colleges sometimes hire teachers with a master's degree for part-time positions.
 Community colleges typically require a master's degree for most full-time positions.
 Vocational and technical colleges require a bachelor's degree in the subject of instruction.

 In summary, the educational requirements for teachers can vary from an undergraduate degree and certification for public school teachers to a doctorate for college and university teachers.